laralove143/sparkle_template/README.md

 2. Replace occurrences of `FILLME` with the actual values
 3. Update name on the `LICENSE` file
 4. Update username on `.github/FUNDING.yml`
-5. Remove lines with `suppress` if you don't want compatibility with JetBrains IDEs
+5. If you don't want compatibility with JetBrains IDEs:
+    1. Remove lines with `suppress`
+    2. Delete `/.idea` line from `.gitignore`

 ## 🙋 Wanted: Issues